Frequently Asked Questions

 What sets Clear Creek Rafting Company apart from the rest?

 Clear Creek Rafting Company knows how to help you and your group have a memorable experience.
-With free wetsuit and splash jacket use, and a free photo CD with every trip, we offer the best value in rafting.
+With free wetsuit and splash jacket use, and free digital photos with every trip, we offer the best value in rafting.
 We have always set a high standard how we run and operate our trips, from the facilities, equipment and gear to the amazing guides, drivers and office staff who make it happen.
 You will get the same great experience at either of our two locations Clear Creek near Denver, or the Royal Gorge near Colorado Springs.
 Clear Creek Rafting Company was founded in 1992 by John Rice when he decided to attempt to make a living doing what he loved.
 His passion for whitewater has not changed since that first season and his love of rafting is still apparent today.
 As a company we look for that same passion in all of our staff.
 Our staff loves being on the water and sharing that experience with others, and we feel this is what makes every trip with Clear Creek Rafting Company stand above the rest.
 So regardless if you have John as your guide (yes he still guides boats) or one of the many other incredible team members we can’t wait to share what we love with you and your group.
 We look forward to seeing you on the river.

 Which trip is right for me?

 Three important considerations when choosing a rafting trip:

 - Duration of trip